-Reading time: ( words)
+Reading time: 11 mins

-Which is the best Galapagos cruise package?
+Which is the Best Galapagos Cruise Package?

 The Galapagos Islands are one of the most important biodiversity hotspots in the world and happen to have some of the highest levels of endemism, too.
-Consequently, it’s no surprise that many come to the Enchanted Isles to experience wildlife that they simply can’t see anywhere else on the planet!
+Consequently, it’s no surprise that many come to the Enchanted Isles to experience wildlife that they can’t see anywhere else on the planet!

 Another iconic species in Galapagos is the red-footed booby.
 These charming animals can be found on the islands of Genovesa and, less frequently, San Cristobal.
 If you really want to see red-footed boobies in Galapagos, then Genovesa Island is your best bet, as it is home to their biggest colony.
 Genovesa also happens to be one of the most isolated and untouched islands in the archipelago, which gives red-footed boobies the freedom to roam around without a care in the world.

-Well, have no fear, dear reader, for we have consulted with our destination experts, naturalist guides, and guests to narrow down the Top 3 Islands to visit in Galapagos (in no particular order)!
+Well, have no fear, dear reader, for we have consulted with our destination experts, naturalist guides, and guests to narrow down the Top 3 Islands to Visit in Galapagos (in no particular order)!

-Genovesa is not easily accessible, and only a few boats actually go all the way up to visit it, so you’ll definitely want to choose an expedition vessel that does (tip: all of ours do)!
+Genovesa is also known as “Bird Island” due to its abundant population of birds and the magnificent birdwatching opportunities it offers.
+It’s not easily accessible, and only a few boats go all the way up to visit it, so you’ll want to choose an expedition vessel that does, like all of ours!

 If you want to learn more about the rest of the islands that you’ll get to experience in a Galapagos cruise itinerary, then definitely take a peek at our blog on the Best Islands to Visit in Galapagos!